littleBitsman/roblox-rtc/README.md

 # roblox-rtc
-A Roblox real-time communication module between a Roblox game server and your own server.
+A Roblox (near) real-time communication module between a Roblox game server and your own server.

 **NOTE: BUGTESTING FINISHED!**